hashicorp/packer/website/source/docs/builders/googlecompute.markdown

 4. Click "Registered apps" in the left sidebar
 5. Click "Register App" and register a "Web Application".
 Choose any name you'd like.
-6. After creating the application, click "OAuth 2.0 Client ID" then click "Download JSON".
-This is your _client secrets_ JSON file.
+7. After creating the app, click "Certificate" (below the OAuth 2.0 Client ID section), and click "Download JSON".
+This is your _client secrets JSON_ file.
+Make sure you didn't download the JSON from the "OAuth 2.0" section!
+   This is a common mistake and will cause the builder to not work.
-7. Next, click "Certificate" (below the OAuth 2.0 Client ID section), and click "Generate Certificate".
+8. Next, click "Generate Certificate".
 You should be prompted to download a private key.
 Note the password for the private key!
 This private key is your _client private key_.